 NOTE: A student who discontinues attendance for a full year or more will be subject to requirements in the current catalog at the time of registration.
 The student is responsible for proper registration each semester and satisfying all graduation requirements.

 Students may earn one Associate in Arts and one Associate in Science degree.
 Students may earn multiple Associate in Applied Science degrees.
 To earn more than one degree, students must meet all general and specific curriculum requirements for each degree.
 Students completing more than one degree according to catalog requirements in effect prior to Fall 2016, may not earn both an Associate in Science (A.S.) and an Associate in Arts (A.A.) degree.

-It is important that students meet with their academic advisor or an academic counselor to ensure appropriate course selection because not all courses are applicable to a degree, or intended for or accepted as transfer credit to senior institutions.
+It is important that students meet with their academic advisor or counselor to ensure appropriate course selection because not all courses are applicable to a degree, or intended for, or accepted as transfer credit to senior institutions.

-Students who seek more than one degree from Lake Land College are subject to published deadlines to file a Notice of Intent to Graduate form with Admissions and Records for each degree.
+Students who seek more than one degree from Lake Land College are subject to published deadlines to file an Intent to Graduate form with Admissions and Records for each degree.

 In computing the final grade point average for graduation with honors, only courses and grades earned at Lake Land College will be used.
 The final range of cumulative grade point average (GPA) to be awarded graduation honors are as follows: Cum Laude, 3.50 – 3.64 GPA; Magna Cum Laude, 3.65 – 3.79 GPA; and Summa Cum Laude, 3.80 – 4.00 GPA.